Goods and Services Tax (GST) Policy

 The CIT Goods and Services Tax (GST) Policy provides guidance to ensure compliance with the requirements of the A New Tax System (Goods and Services Tax) Act 1999 (The GST Act).

-The Procedures apply to all officers of CIT and specifically, to all relevant accounts payable and accounts receivable transactions undertaken by, for, or on behalf of CIT.
+The Policy applies to all officers of CIT and specifically, to all relevant accounts payable and accounts receivable transactions undertaken by, for, or on behalf of CIT.

 3.1 CIT is an entity that is required to remit/pay GST and collect GST on a range of financial transactions.
 Transactions with a GST component are netted off to result in either a net GST payable or receivable to/from the Australian Taxation Office (ATO) from month to month.

 GST types as applicable to CIT under the GST Act include:

 - Non-Taxable (GST free) supplies (including for exports);

 A sale is not a taxable supply if it is GST free or input taxed.

 CIT is registered with the ATO for GST, and to be considered as a taxable supply, a given transaction will: